Arsi Mountains National Park

 Arsi Mountains National Park is a national park in Arsi Zone of Oromia Region in Ethiopia.
-It protects a portion of the Ethiopian Highlands, and includes montane forests, subalpine heath, and alpine grasslands and shrublands.
-The park was designated in 2011, and covers an area of 10876 km2.
+It protects a portion of the Ethiopian Highlands and includes montane forests, subalpine heath, and alpine grasslands and shrublands.
+The park was designated in 2011 and covers an area of 10876 km2.

 Geography

 The park encompasses the Arsi Mountains, which are part of the Ethiopian Highlands.
 The mountains extend northeast to southwest through the park, and form the southern wall of the African Rift Valley.
-Mountains in the park include Dhara Dilfekar block, Mount Chilalo (with the heigh of 4036 m), the Galama Ridges, Mount Kaka, and Hunkolo.
+Mountains in the park include Dhara Dilfekar block, Mount Chilalo (with a height of 4036 m), the Galama Ridges, Mount Kaka, and Hunkolo.
 The volcanic caldera of Mount Chilalo is the highest point in the park.

 Mountain rainfall sustains numerous streams and alpine lakes such as Lake Ziway.
 The northern slopes drain towards the Awash River, while the southern slopes are drained by headwater streams of the Shebelle River.

 Bale Mountains National Park lies southeast of the Arsi Mountains.
 The upper valley of the Shebelle River separates the Arsi Mountains from the Bale Mountains.